haq/keeper/README.md

     @Override
     public void onEnable() {
         configManager
-            .register(this) // regestring objects that contain ConfigValue fields .load(); // loads all the values
+            .register(this) // registering objects that contain ConfigValue fields .load(); // loads all the values
     }